kaalipeeli7-spec/sweetdream-portfolio/docs/event-system.md

-# Event Upload System
+# Event System

-All Android events go to:
-POST /events

-Format:
-{
-  "type": "camera:start",
-  "data": {...},
-  "timestamp": 123456789
-}

-Handled by:
-EventQueue.kt
+Events are sent from the Android app using:
+EventQueue.enqueueEvent(context, type, payload)

+Backend stores:
+- type
+- payload
+- timestamp